thuiar/Adaptive-Decision-Boundary/README.md

 | Pre + Reinit      | 82.90 | 45.67 | 55.80 | 68.12 | 31.56 | 41.32 |
 | Pre + Align   | __93.89__ | __79.75__ | __86.49__ | __79.56__ | __53.64__ | __64.90__ |

 This paper is to appear at the [Thirty-Fifth AAAI Conference on Artificial Intelligence](https://aaai.org/Conferences/AAAI-21/) (AAAI2021).
-We release an arXiv version [here](https://arxiv.org/pdf/2012.08987.pdf).
+An arXiv version is released [here](https://arxiv.org/pdf/2012.08987.pdf).

 If you are instrested in this work, please **star** this repository and cite by.
 ```